Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 20. Now build our **mta.yaml** file using **mbt build** in VSCode or right click on BAS to choose Build MTA archive

+21. Now we can deploy the mta o cloud foundry, perform **cf login**

+22. Then we right click the mta archive file and deploy

+23. We can test our app in POSTMAN by first obtaining the xsuaa token from OAuth 2.0 mechanism
+</br> and call the REST API

 </br>
 </br>